visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![](/assets/images/plots/gender_by_stance.png)

 The chart shows that there was almost no difference between Leave and Remain tweets, with both mentioning men about 84% of the time.
-However, if we look at just mentions of MPs,
+However, in the plot below, we can see that if we look at just mentions of MPs, there is a difference between Leave and Remain.

 ![](/assets/images/plots/gender_by_stance_mps_only.png)